Headaches, Neck Pain, and Concussion

-Immediate symptoms usually include a headache and are reduced level of alertness or consciousness.
-A concussion temporarily interferes with the way the brain works and as a result (depending on the specific location and degree of the “brain bruise”) speech, balance, coordination and sleep patterns.
+Immediate symptoms usually include a headache and a reduced level of alertness or consciousness.
+A concussion temporarily interferes with the way the brain works and as a result (depending on the specific location and degree of the “brain bruise”) speech, balance, coordination, and sleep patterns.
 Other symptoms may include nausea and/or vomiting.
 Most people describe the experience as an abrupt injury where a bright flash of light occurs in the visual field that blocks the vision temporarily.
 Many do not actually become unconscious but may say they “blacked out” for a second or two.
 When unconsciousness does occur, the length of time they are “out” may be a way of determining severity.
 Symptoms can vary from mild to severe and the following are EMERGENCY symptoms where immediate health care provision is necessary:

-- Significant changes alertness and consciousness
+- Significant changes in alertness and consciousness

 - Convulsions or seizures

 - Muscle weakness on one or both sides

 - Repeated vomiting

 Neck injury is often associated with a head injury, which is why the injured person is stabilized on a board before being transported.
 Symptoms during recovery include being withdrawn, easily upset, confused, having a hard time with tasks, that require memory and/or concentrating, having mild headaches, and sensitivity to noise.

 What tests are commonly performed on the post0concussive patient and, what is the treatment?